E-Flatlandsmo/exif-xmp-read-python/README.md

 Dependencies:
     - pip install piexif

 What does this library do?
 It allows you to extract exif and xmp information from .jpg, .JPEG pictures.
-Does not work in .HEIC format.
+Does not support .HEIC format and probabely other formats.

-How to use?
- - Extract exif from one image: get_exif(path_to_picture)
- - Extract exif from dir: getExif(path_to_dir)?
-Should i do this?
+Why?
+Could be used for many different purposes.
+One can use metadata to automatise handling of images, like sorting, storage.
+Applications can make use the coordinates to map the pictures to a map.
+The story goes on..

 How?
- - Extract xmp from one image: get_xmp()

-For concrete examples, See ExampleCode.py in root directory.
+See sampleCode.py